-Five college friends head off to the woods for a weekend of drinking, partying and fooling around.
-But as they sit at their campfire the first night, a blood-soaked hermit approaches them.
-He appears to have been infected with a flesh-eating bacterial virus, and as the hapless kids start to catch the bug, paranoia and hostility run rampant.
+Five college friends head to the woods for a weekend of drinking, partying and fooling around.
+But as they sit at their campfire, a blood-soaked hermit approaches.
+He appears to have been infected with a flesh-eating virus, and as the kids start to catch the bug, paranoia and hostility run wild.

 Set a movie up in the heart of nature, you're setting up a revelation of essential truths, a return to what's actually THERE.
 There's a searing jump-scare cut late in this film, when the survivor's dreaming, that speaks to precisely the apocalyptic revelation Eli Roth intends here - a stripping away of disguises, of pretenses.
 Getting at the reality: at beings of rotting flesh, that will kill each other to deny it.

 This doesn't work as a horror movie neither as a parody of the genre because it contradicts its formula.
 Poor acting and "what the hell" type of reactions and actions.
 Praise only the scares and gory scenes and some visual sequences.
 Over all, this movie is a simple a excuse for blood, killing animals, sex and drugs.